cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

 Google Drive API.

-In order to create the authorization flow, we also need to modify cloudmesh.yaml to store the paths of the files needed for authentication, including path for "credentials.json" and path for "token.pickle" (which we will create next.
+In order to create the authorization flow, we also need to modify cloudmesh.yaml to store the paths of the files needed for authentication, including path for "credentials.json" and path for "token.pickle", which we will create next.
 Depending on our project, and cloud we are using, e.g. if project is cloudmesh-storage, cloud is parallelgdrive, assuming we put "credentials.json" and "token.pickle" in C:/Users/sara/cm, these are the keys and values to put in the "credentials" section::